Cheltenham Racecourse Guide

-There is also a large number of UK trainers based in or nearby Cheltenham, including Nigel Twiston-Davies, Jonjo O’Neill, Fergal O'Brien and Tom George who are always to be respected.
+There is also a large number of UK trainers based in or near Cheltenham, including Nigel Twiston-Davies, Jonjo O’Neill, Fergal O'Brien and Tom George who are always to be respected.

 They don’t come much better than the modern-day Cheltenham, whichever way you look at it and the anticipation, buzz and roar from the spectators as the tapes go up for the first race of the Festival meeting is an experience to savour.

-2018 was rare in that the Festival was run on the bog-heavy ground.
+2018 was rare in that the Festival was run on bog-heavy ground.
 This was an exception to the norm and typically 'Good' ground features in the going description.
-If this is the case, look for form in the book on the quicker ground, it is not uncommon for horses to have been running under-par on winter ground only to come into their own in springtime.
-Whilst not impossible it can be difficult for hold-up horses that do not 'travel' well on the bridle to land a blow at Cheltenham, especially at the Festival where races are usually run at a relentless pace with large field sizes.
+If this is the case, look for form in the book on the quicker ground, it is not uncommon for horses to have been running under par on winter ground only to come into their own in springtime.
+Whilst not impossible, it can be difficult for hold-up horses that do not 'travel' well on the bridle to land a blow at Cheltenham, especially at the Festival where races are usually run at a relentless pace with large field sizes.

-Certainly, any horse that travels on and off the bridle, or has a history of unwillingness is probably not going to have the heart or the luck-in-running required to feature at the finish.
+Certainly, any horse that travels on and off the bridle, or has a history of unwillingness is probably not going to have the heart or the luck in running required to feature at the finish.
 Horses that can jump and travel fluently in strongly run races with plenty of stamina reserves and the ability to see out the race distance up the Cheltenham hill have the key attributes for Prestbury Park.
 Be cautious of horses with a history of falls and be careful of Novice Chase events where a lack of experience can prove costly, regardless of class or form over hurdles.

 You can view the latest betting odds for each horse in every race at Cheltenham along with comments from OLBG tipsters.
 You may soon find one particular tipster you like and want to follow!

 You’ll notice the number of tips made on each horse, also expressed in % terms and the number of tips made with comments for each one.
-Our star rating is extremely useful in that it combines the popularity (i.e. how many tips made) and the latest betting odds.
+Our star rating is extremely useful in that it combines the popularity (i.e. how many tips were made) and the latest betting odds.

-Once you have chosen your bets, be sure to check out the latest betting offers as betting websites will often have generous cheltenham offers to encourage people to open a new account in the run up to or during the Cheltenham festival.
+Once you have chosen your bets, be sure to check out the latest betting offers as betting websites will often have generous Cheltenham offers to encourage people to open a new account in the run-up to or during the Cheltenham festival.

-Focusing only on jockeys who show a profit when backing all of their rides, top of the pile at Cheltenham for the number of winners is Nico Boinville who has produced a total of twenty-four winners in return of an LSP of +33.37.
-With an eachway LSP of +22.55 at Cheltenham, Felix De Giles leads the jockeys in profit for backing eachway which has been helped by their six placings which include a total of one winner.
-The jockey with the worst record at Cheltenham based on LSP is Sam Twiston-Davies who has only a 7% strike rate with fifteen winners from two hundred twenty-eight rides which have returned an LSP of -91.84.
+Following Henry De Bromhead would have returned a profit here at Cheltenham with an LSP of +55.53 and their twenty-two winners have them at the head of the profitable trainers' list.
+N J Henderson does lead the trainers' list overall with forty-two winners but shows an overall loss.
+With an eachway LSP of +58.30 at Cheltenham, Syd Hosie leads the trainers in profit for backing eachway which has been helped by their five placings which include a total of two winners.
+The trainer with the worst record at Cheltenham based on LSP is P F Nicholls who has only a 10% strike rate with twenty-three winners from two hundred forty-one runners who have returned an LSP of -122.51.